strontic/strontic.github.io/xcyclopedia/library/connect.dll-DCE042548612B1112943F3BDBA2B7B90.md

 ## Possible Misuse

 *The following table contains possible examples of `connect.dll` being misused.
-While `connect.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `connect.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --